Quantum black holes as solvents: Abstract

 \section{Abstract}

-Most of the entropy in the universe is in the form of Bekenstein--Hawking (BH) entropy of super-massive black holes.
-Although time scales are very long, it is believed that black holes will eventually evaporate by emitting Hawking radiation.
-A pure quantum state collapsing to a black hole will hence eventually re-emerge as a state with positive entropy, which constitutes the famous black hole information paradox.
+Almost all of the entropy in the universe is in the form of Bekenstein--Hawking (BH) entropy of super-massive black holes.
+This entropy, if it satisfies Boltzmann's equation $S=\log{\cal N}$, hence represents almost all the accessible phase space of the Universe, somehow associated to objects which themselves fill out a very small fraction of ordinary three-dimensional space.
+Although time scales are very long, it is believed that black holes will eventually evaporate by emitting Hawking radiation, which is thermal when counted mode by mode.
+A pure quantum state collapsing to a black hole will hence eventually re-emerge as a state with strictly positive entropy, which constitutes the famous black hole information paradox.
 Expanding on a remark by Hawking we posit that BH entropy is a thermodynamic entropy, which must be distinguished from information-theoretic entropy.
-If BH entropy counts the number of accessible physical states in a quantum black hole the black hole information paradox can then be seen as an instance of the fundamental problem of statistical mechanics, and specifically of the entropy increase in a solvation process.
-While the entire process of gravitational collapse is unitary, a black hole dissolves the infalling matter into a quantum solvent with a huge entropy.
+The paradox can then be explained by information return in Hawking radiation.
+The novel perspective advanced here is that if BH entropy counts the number of accessible physical states in a quantum black hole, then the paradox can be seen as an instance of the fundamental problem of statistical mechanics.
+We suggest a specific analogy to the increase of the entropy in a solvation process.
+We further show that the huge phase volume (${\cal N}$), which must be made available to the universe in a gravitational collapse, cannot originate from the entanglement between ordinary matter and/or radiation inside and outside the black hole.
+We argue that, instead, the quantum degrees of freedom of the gravitational field must get activated near the singularity, resulting in a final state of the `entangled entanglement' form involving both matter and gravity.